KHU-VLL/GLAD/README.md

 ## Citation

 Thank you for cosidering to cite this work!!!

-It would be so GLAD to help you using the dataset Kinetics→BABEL as well as this code base.
+It would be so GLAD to help you using the dataset Kinetics→BABEL as well as this code base.<br/>
 So, please leave an issue or send an email to us whenever having problems.
 Please cite by including this bibtex.

 Hope you enjoy your research!